juju/docs/src/en/charms-bundles.md

 ```

 !!!
 Note:
-    The `dry-run` option only works with bundles.
+    The `--dry-run` option works only with bundles, and not with regular
+    charms.

 You can get the name of a bundle from the [Juju Charm Store][charm-store], just
 as you would a charm.
 There, you can see icons representing each separate